GrokkingGrok/robotorq-reserve-system/README.md

 There is **no mining**, **no global transaction ledger**, and **no chain data bloat**.

 The RoboTorq Reserve System is now and always will be lightweight enough to run on about a dozen Raspberry Pis — by design, not as a stunt.

-The architecture scales horizontally, making it easily deployable even on low-power hardware.
-Citizens of developing countries can operate a full collection of nodes just as effectively as those in developed nations.
+The architecture design scales horizontally, easily deployable even on low-power hardware.
+The goal is that citizens of developing countries should be able to operate a full collection of nodes just as effectively as those in developed nations.

+All indications are that success is mathematically possible.

 ---